AnirudhG07/Inventory-Management-Website/README.md

 <img width="1440" alt="image" src="https://github.com/AnirudhG07/Inventory-Updation-Website/assets/146579014/b3c3959d-abfe-435c-a62a-d91c07078f84">

-They can update, add, delete SKU item's and can access it according to their need. <br> This website is can be used as data management system for various purposes.
+They can update, add, delete SKU item's and can access it according to their need. <br>

+This website is can be used for various purposes such as data management system, profile maker(with more use of CSS), etc.

 <h2> JavaScript, HTML, CSS based website</h2>